csev/sakai-scripts/README.md

 Compiling and Running Sakai
 ---------------------------

+(If you are in WSL make sure to be runnning as root with an `sudo bash`)

 * Make a copy of the ditributed `sakai.properties` and edit with the editor of your choice.

     cp sakai-dist.properties sakai.properties